mdundek/multipaas/README.md

 - Centralized user-management and SSO using Keycloak
 - Load-balancer for your kubernetes applications
 - Abstracted deployments of applications and services on a Kubernetes cluster

+> IMPORTANT NOTE
+> `MultiPaaS` is a standalone multi nenant Kubernetes management platform, it is __NOT__ designed to work with public cloud kubernetes implementations such as Amazon EKS, Google GKE or Azure AKS.
+MultiPaaS uses the official Kuberenetes open-source implementation to provision, manage and run clusters on an independant network that you are in control of.
+> The documentation is work in progress.
+Whatever you might see on this repo at the moment is subject to change until the repo is stabalized.

 ## Motivations